picasso/zu-translate/README.md

 #### Sidebar actions

 You can define some actions that will be executed from the `options` page via AJAX.
 To do this, you need to override the `js_data` method in which to return an array describing the actions that should be displayed in the sidebar.
 The `depends` key determines as usual whether the button is shown or not, depending on the value of the given option.
-If you specify the option name with an exclamation mark at the beginning, the button will be displayed when option value is `false` and will be hidden if `true`.
+If you specify the option name with an exclamation mark at the beginning (`!option`), the button will be displayed when option value is `false` and will be hidden if `true`.
 If `depends` is `false` then the button will not be displayed:
 ```php
 protected function js_data($is_frontend) {
     return  $is_frontend ? [] : [